Top 10 Best Queen Songs (Review, Analysis, Videos and More)

-“Bohemian Rhapsody” is one of the most revered songs in Rock even to-date.
-The influence of this song has had throughout time is quite visible in acts such as 65,000 people chanting the lyrics at a Green Day concert.
-Rolling Stones magazine ranked “Bohemian Rhapsody” at #166 on ‘500 Greatest Songs of All Time” list.
+“Bohemian Rhapsody” is one of the most revered songs in Rock even to date.
+The influence this song has had throughout time is quite visible in acts such as 65,000 people chanting the lyrics at a Green Day concert.
+Rolling Stones magazine ranked “Bohemian Rhapsody” at #166 on the ‘500 Greatest Songs of All Time” list.

 This masterpiece has a strange lyrical structure.
-Freddie Mercury included Rock, Pop Rock, Ballads and even an ‘operatic bit’ in this hit and made it 6 minutes long.
-All the members join in with vocals, with Freddie takiing the lead on his brainchild.
+Freddie Mercury included Rock, Pop Rock, Ballads, and even an ‘operatic bit’ in this hit and made it 6 minutes long.
+All the members join in with vocals, with Freddie taking the lead on his brainchild.

 “I see a little silhouetto of a man

 What and how Freddie was inspired to pen these words, we will never know.
 But whatever it was, the song still carries the name of Queen after 43 years of release.